jnthas/clockwise/index.md

 </div>

 ## Hardware
-In order to make the Clockwise, you will need only three components that are easily found on stores like Amazon and Aliexpress.
+You will need only three components to make a Clockwise device, they are easily found on stores like Amazon and Aliexpress.
 More details [here](https://github.com/jnthas/clockwise/tree/main#driving-the-led-matrix).

 ## About